enriikke/gatsby-gh-pages-action/README.md

 assumption.

-Additionally, a `build` script on `package.json` is expected for this Action to to work (as mentioned at the begining).
+Additionally, a `build` script on `package.json` is expected for this Action to to work (as mentioned at the beginning).
 Ultimately, this is what calls `gatsby build`.

 ## That's It